anlumo/KaraokeV2/README.md

 The server can serve the frontend, the song database, and its own REST/WebSocket API at the same time.
 It's possible to have a reverse proxy in front of it, but it's not really necessary (unless TLS is desired).

-## Docker
+## Docker / Podman

+(Requires: `docker` + `docker-compose` or `podman` + `podman-compose`)

 Before running make sure to softlink the MasterCollection to `songs`.
 You can do this via: `ln -s /some/thing/MasterCollection songs`
+(Hint: If the `songs` folder already exist make sure to delete if first)

-You can run the docker container via `docker compose up`
+You can then run the docker container via `docker compose up` or `podman compose up`

 This build may take a long time (10min).
-If everything worked you should see the interface at 127.0.0.1:8080 and the covers should also load
+If everything worked you should see the interface at `127.0.0.1:8080` and the covers should also load.
+If the covers don't load you may need to change the number for `-s` inside the `docker-run.sh` file and rebuild the container + delete the old `songs.db`.

+Info: If you want to recreate the songs database, then you should delete the file `songsdb/songs.db` and rerun the container.

 ## Contributions